rmcsharry/ernest-site/content/documentation/vcloud-intro.md

 Due to the network limitations Ernest supports 2 different options for vCloud Director:

-1. normal (your service provider has not deployed the VSE Creator Service)
+1. **normal** (your service provider has not deployed the VSE Creator Service)

-2. enhanced (your service provider has deployed the VSE Creator Service)
+2. **enhanced** (your service provider has deployed the VSE Creator Service)

-At this point you are probably wondering what the VSE Creator Service is.
-This is a an additional service we have created that can give users the ability to create their own vSE and assign an IP to it.
-The VSE Creator Service is installed and operated by the service provider.
+<small>*The VSE Creator Service is an optional service that can give users the ability to create their own vSE and assign an IP to it.
+The VSE Creator Service is installed and operated by the service provider.*</small>

-We will cover each of these configurations off in the [vCloud Examples](/documentation/vcloud-examples/).
+You can see more information about each option by reviewing the examples of [normal](/documentation/vcloud-normal/) and [enhanced](/documentation/vcloud-enhanced/) configurations.

 You can also find a reference YAML for vCloud Director [here](/documentation/vcloud-yaml/).